-World Literature II ENGL 2163
+ENGL 2163 World Literature II

-Sem: S/Su
+Sem: S/Su 3 Lec.
+Hrs./week

 Prerequisite: ENGL 1123 English Composition II with a grade of "C" or better.
 In this course, students read and analyze masterpieces of the Late Middle Period (including works from the Middle East, India, Asia, and Europe) and of the Modern Era (including works from Africa, Southeast Asia, Europe, and the Americas).
 Students analyze and respond to reading selections in writing, through class discussions, and through individual projects.